1960's - The Showbands

 and the Drifters, Butch Moore and the Capitol, and many more.

-As the sixties came to a close, a change
+As the sixties came to a close, several changes

-started to occur in the showbands.
+started to occur in the world of the showbands.
 The huge influx of "copy cat"

 showbands led to a glut on the market.
 In fact, other than the